DecentralizeJustice/anonymousLocker/src/assets/terms.md

     <li>I can not purchase prime-only items.
 This includes things like Prime Exclusive Deals.</li>
     <li>We do not offer free Prime 2-Day Shipping, but you can pay extra for faster if you so wish.</li>
     <li>I reserve the right to decline to process an order.
 In this case, a refund will be issued.</li>
     <li>We do not offer refunds for giftcards.
-We reserve the right to cancel giftcard order, and we will fully refund you in this case.</li>
+We reserve the right to cancel a giftcard order, and we will fully refund you in this case.</li>
     <li> You should check your order every other day so that you do not miss important information about your order.</li>
     <li> You must be 21 years and older to use this service.
 By using this service, you are ensuring that you are at least 21 years of age.
     </li>